 A wraparound transaction is a form of creative seller financing that leaves the original loan and lien in place when a property is sold.
-The buyer usually makes a down payment, gets a warranty deed, and signs a new note to the seller (the “wraparound note”) for the balance of the sales price.
+In the typical case, the buyer-borrower makes a down payment, gets a warranty deed, and signs a new note to the seller-lender (the “wraparound note”) for the balance of the sales price.
 This wrap note, secured by a new deed of trust (the “wraparound deed of trust”), becomes a junior lien on the property behind the existing first lien.
-The buyer makes monthly payments to the seller on the wrap note and the seller in turn makes payments to the first-lien lender.
-The original lender’s note is referred to as the “wrapped note” and it remains secured by the existing “wrapped deed of trust.”
+The buyer-borrower makes monthly payments to the seller-lender on the wrap note and the seller-lender in turn makes payments to the first-lien lender.
+The original lender’s existing note is referred to as the “wrapped note” and it remains secured by the “wrapped deed of trust.”
 It is possible to wrap more than one prior note (e.g., an 80/20).

 Wraparound financing is sometimes referred to as subordinate-lien financing.

-(1) a wrap note signed by the buyer;
+(1) a wraparound note signed by the buyer;

-(2) a wrap deed of trust securing payment of the wrap note;
+(2) a wraparound deed of trust securing payment of the wraparound note;

-(3) a warranty deed with vendor’s lien conveying title to the buyer; and
+(3) a warranty deed with vendor’s lien conveying title to the buyer subject to the wrapped note;

 A short-term note for part of the down payment may also be included.
-For example, the seller might agree to accept $20,000 down—$10,000 at closing and $10,000 paid over the next 6 months.
-For this, you would need to add a down payment note to the above list.
+For example, the seller-lender might agree to accept $20,000 down—$10,000 at closing and $10,000 paid over the next 180 days.
+For this, one needs to add a down payment note to the above document list.

-The interest rate on the wrap note is often higher than that on the wrapped note since seller financing usually carries a rate slightly higher than market.
+The interest rate on a wrap note is often higher than that on the wrapped note since seller financing usually carries a rate slightly higher than market.
 Typical amortization is 15 or 30 years.
-In the past, most wrap notes were ballooned in 3 to 7 years, giving the investor a reasonably short time horizon for realizing a profit; however, Dodd-Frank now requires that the seller affirmatively determine that the buyer has the ability to repay before a balloon may be used.
+In the past, most wrap notes were ballooned in 3 to 7 years, giving the investor a reasonably short time horizon for realizing a profit.
+However, Dodd-Frank now requires that the seller affirmatively determine that the buyer has the ability to repay before a balloon may be used.